 This article teaches you about the benefits of blueberries with a few treat ideas for your dog.

 How are Blueberries Healthy for Dogs?

 Blueberries are healthy snacks with lots of nutrients.
 They are also low-fat and cholesterol-free.
-Blueberries are rich in vitamin C and fiber.
-They are essential for the proper nutrition of canines.
-Moreover, blueberries contain phytochemicals that can stop tumor growth and fight cancer.
+Blueberries are rich in vitamin C and fiber, which are essential nutrients for dogs.
+Moreover, blueberries contain phytochemicals that may stop tumor growth and fight cancer.

 Can Blueberries be Harmful for Dogs?

-Remember, as a rule of thumb, dog treats must make up 10% of your dogs’ daily intake.
+Remember – as a rule of thumb – treats and human food should make up no more than 10% of your dog’s daily calorie intake.

 Tip: Only feed your dog fresh or frozen blueberries.
 You can mix things up and make blueberry dog treats yourself such as blueberry muffins!